mbaumer/us_hep_funding/docs/_states/WA.md

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2017
+This district received no SC HEP grants from 2012-2019
 ```
 ### SC Contracts
 ```
-In the past 6 years, this district has received: $8,162.00 in SC contracts.
+In the past 8 years, this district has received: $8,162.00 in SC contracts.
                                                         Amount ($)
-vendorname                                        fiscal_year
+Vendor                                            Year
-LEVERAGE INFORMATION SYSTEMS, INC.                2015             8162.0
+LEVERAGE INFORMATION SYSTEMS, INC.                2015        8162
-MICROSOFT CORPORATION SITZ IN REDMOND CORPORATION 2014            10000.0
+MICROSOFT CORPORATION SITZ IN REDMOND CORPORATION 2014       10000
-                                                  2015           -10000.0
+                                                  2015      -10000
 ```
 ### NSF MPS Grants
 ```
-In the past 6 years, this district has received: $246,941.00 in NSF MPS grants.
+In the past 8 years, this district has received: $79,950.00 in NSF MPS grants.
                                           Amount ($)
 Institution                         Year
-U of Washington 2015    246941.0
+NORTHWEST RESEARCH ASSOCIATES, INC. 2015       79950
 ```
 ---
 <a name="WA-02"></a>